-His project "Même", with an area of almost 80 square meters, used as material for the walls and cover a two-layer permeable membrane, stretched over a wooden frame, which provides insulation and natural lighting inside the housing.
-In addition the ventilation and air conditioning installations are within this membrane.
+His project "Même", with an area of almost 80 square meters, is used as material for the walls and covers a two-layer permeable membrane, stretched over a wooden frame, which provides insulation and natural lighting inside the housing.
+In addition, the ventilation and air conditioning installations are within this membrane.
 The geothermal heating system saves energy.
 Inside the walls, ceiling and floor of the house is built-in sensors that collect information on the seismic resistance, thermal conductivity and efficiency energérica of building materials.

 Read more